Do Golden Retrievers need grooming?

 How often should a Golden Retriever be bathed?

-The American Kennel Club recommends bathing your Golden Retriever once per month during the shedding season or every two months for dogs without much shedding.
 But these guidelines are only suggestions—still within reason and depending on how much your dog plays outside or in environments where they come into contact with dirt or other dogs that may not be as clean as possible.
 If your dog lives indoors with you most days of the week, it may not need to be bathed so often.

 What happens if you don’t groom your Golden Retriever?

-First off, let’s understand why brushing is essential.
-The fur on a Golden Retriever is quite long and thick, so regular grooming helps to remove dirt and any mats or tangles that may have formed in the fur between professional grooming sessions.
 Allowing mats and tangles to remain for long periods can damage the fur, weakening its protective qualities against the elements.
 If your dog’s coat is damaged, it becomes more susceptible to cold weather, drying out in hot weather and becoming infected by pests like ticks or mites.

 Golden Retriever grooming